Chaitrada Premanjali

 Chaitrada Premanjali is a 1992 Indian Kannada-language romance drama film directed and written by S. Narayan making his debut in direction.
 The film stars newcomers Raghuveer and Shwetha along with Lokesh and Abhijeeth in other pivotal roles.
+This movie was also the debut movie of Shobaraj.
 The film met with positive reviews upon release from critics and audience eventually becoming the musical hit of the year.

 The film featured original score and soundtrack composed and written by Hamsalekha.
 The soundtrack proved to be one of the biggest hit albums of the year.

 Plot

 Fresh faces romance with a tragic end.
 Karate champion Prem (Raghuveer) goes to the family country retreat to practice for a tournament and falls for village girl Anju (Shweta).
 Her father (Lokesh), however, prevents the marriage and tries to force her to marry a womanizer with an obliging father.
 Prem wins his trophy and rescues Anju, but the couple is killed by the bad guys.